attack-monkey/reactstate/README.md

 ### Connect State into Components

-In the snippet below `connect` creates a subscription with the key `myComponent`.
+In the snippet below `connect` creates a subscription with the id `myComponent`.
 The subscription subscribes to both `counter1` and `counter2`.
 Whenever either of them change state - `MyComponent` is re-rendered.
 When the Component unmounts - the subscription is automatically cleaned up.